 Every year, thousands of animal species migrate southwards to warmer climates, and they remain there during the winter.
 As spring approaches, they begin their journey back home.
 If their migratory home is a better environment, why don’t animals stay here year-round?
 What is the advantage of returning to a region with a cooler climate?

 Animals head back from warmer climates for the vast amounts of food.
 Whales return to their feeding grounds for food and because the cooler temperatures allow better skin cell regeneration.
-Many birds return so that they do not have to compete with food sources against native birds.
+Many birds return so they don’t compete against native birds for food.

 Migration expends a great deal of energy, and some species are known to travel thousands of miles along their migratory routes.
 The benefits of returning home must outweigh the cost of such a mammoth journey.